AI For Painting Contractors

 260 calls per month modeled

-+27 more conversions per month
++27 more next steps per month

-$819,000 annual upside modeled
+$819,000 annual modeled value

 iando.ai answers inbound calls for residential and commercial painting companies, captures project details, handles approved Q&A, routes safety-sensitive jobs, and turns missed calls into cleaner quote opportunities.